The Chemistry of Essential Oil is a fascinating subject for me as I have always been a science buff.

 What Essential oils that have a High Percentage of Monoterpenes?

-Sesquiterpenes – Delete bad information in cellular memory and are present in almost all essential oils.
+Sesquiterpenes – Are present in almost all essential oils.
 The chemistry of essential oils tells us that they are the largest group of terpenes known naturally in the plant and animal kingdom!

 They are larger than monoterpenes and are very viscous (less volatile) so they are often used as fixatives in the perfume industry.
 Viscous oils have a longer half-life and blend well with lighter, more volatile oils.